 A handbook for the Scandinavian Urban Studies Term (now The New Norway).

 HECUA continued to grow, developing new programs and shuttering a few offerings in response to student interest and current events.
 During the 1980s and 1990s, HECUA established itself nationally as a leader in experiential education through the work of then-President Garry Hesser and Executive Director Nadinne Cruz.

-After 40 years HECUA has grown to be a consortium of 24 colleges, universities, and associations dedicated to education for social justice.
+After nearly 50 years, HECUA has grown to be a consortium of 25 colleges, universities, and associations dedicated to education for social justice.
 Together we shape academically rigorous off-campus study programs that address the most pressing issues in our neighborhoods, nations, and world.
 Our collaborative model engages students, faculty, and practitioners in learning that prioritizes social transformation and community building.
 At HECUA we learn by reflecting and acting with others.
 HECUA specializes in integrating theory and practice, bringing together key disciplines that equip students to be active citizens and leaders – locally and globally.